đŸŽ„ Free on-demand webinar "How to use LLM-as-a-judge to evaluate LLM systems." Get your access

 We will also introduce how to visualize the classification threshold using the open-source Evidently Python library.

-Before diving in, make sure you are familiar with how accuracy, precision, and recall work in machine learning.
+Before getting started, make sure you are familiar with how accuracy, precision, and recall work in machine learning.
 If you need a refresher, there is a separate chapter in the guide.

 TL;DR